 - In our example we only went to the northern tip of the Upper Peninsula, if we included the actual state borders of Michigan (beyond Isle Royale), the Lower Peninsula probably wouldn’t reach the northern third of the map.

-Naturally, at Yooper Steez we’re a little biased about what actually constitutes “Northern” Michigan.
+Naturally, at UP Supply Co., we are a little biased about what actually constitutes “Northern” Michigan.
 We hope that this can shed some light on the issue for all of you as well.

 Another side note comes from Kid Rock’s latest hit song All Summer Long in which the lyrics say “It was summertime in Northern Michigan”.
 We don’t know Kid Rock personally, but if you do please let him know that we would love to know where he was talking about when he wrote those lyrics.